davekilian/davekilian.github.com/_posts/2014-10-05-framing-cpp.markdown

 So far we've only been talking about compiling a single file, but only the smallest of programs consist of just one source file.
-The natural next step is to wonder: how would a C++ compiler compile multiple files into a single program?
+How can we compile multiple files into a single program?
-C++ programs are compiled in two steps:
+In C++, programs are compiled in two steps:

 * First, the compiler compiles each source file individually.
   For each source file, it produces a corresponding _object file_ containing